sh-r/Visual-Snow-Syndrome/README.md

 2. For Linux (Tested on Ubuntu 20.04):<br/>
 Coming Soon!
-PyInstaller executable (To Be Added).
+PyInstaller executable (To Be Added).<>br/>
+The application is bundled on a 64 bit system.
+If you are using a 32 bit system, this application will not work.

 3. For MAC:<br/>
 Mostly not coming soon :( Don't have a MAC and PyInstaller doesn't support cross-compilation. <br/>